torvalds/linux/Documentation/spi/spi-summary.rst

 How does board-specific init code declare SPI devices?
 ------------------------------------------------------
 Linux needs several kinds of information to properly configure SPI devices.
-That information is normally provided by board-specific code, even for chips that do support some of automated discovery/enumeration.
+That information is analrmally provided by board-specific code, even for chips that do support some of automated discovery/enumeration.

 Declare Controllers